-Crappie reports lately have ranged from no fish to limits.
-Best reports have been slow trolling jigs and/or minnows or pulling crankbaits 8 - 20+ ft deep (15 to 20 has been best) for fish suspended in deeper water; along the dam, major creek mouths, and over the old river channel have been the most popular areas.
+Best reports for crappie have been slow trolling jigs and/or minnows or pulling crankbaits 8 - 20+ ft deep (10 to 14 ft has been best) for fish suspended in deeper water; along the dam, major creek mouths, and over the old river channel have been the most popular areas.
+Lately, jigs and minnows have been producing more keeper fish.
 Try larger lures and/or hooks to discourage small fish.
 Replace treble hooks with single hooks and/or squeeze down the barbs to reduce injuries to released fish.
-Most White Bass have been taken incidentally by crappie anglers, but they are congregating on sandy points feeding on shad in the main lake where they can be taken on jigs, spinners, or small crankbaits; mornings and evenings are best for surface schooling action.
+Most White Bass have been taken incidentally by crappie anglers, but they are congregating on sandy, main lake points feeding on shad where they can be taken on jigs, spinners, or small crankbaits; mornings and evenings are best for surface schooling action.
 There are no size or number limits on White Bass.
-Largemouth Bass have been 6 - 10 ft deep in shallow, flooded grass on the edges of creek and river channels in the clearest water available where spinnerbaits, buzzbaits, or soft plastics should work very early and late in the day.
-Midday, fish 10 to 15 ft deep over main lake points on any cover (brush tops, stake beds, etc.).
-For catfish, fish worms or stink baits in the creeks and river as long as we have any rain runoff.
-Catfish are also feeding in flooded grass where they can be taken using various natural baits on noodles (jugs) or trotlines, or fish deep water over main lake flats using lines, noodles, or rod-and-reel.
-Bream have been spawning in the shallows over a sand or gravel bottom (old roads or 4 wheeler trails are good); crickets or worms fished under a bobber will do as well as anything.
+Largemouth Bass have been 3 - 8 ft deep on any cover (brush tops, stake beds, etc.) on the edges of creek and river channels in the clearest water available where spinnerbaits, buzzbaits, or soft plastics should work early and late in the day.
+Midday, fish 6 to 12 ft deep over main lake points; any cover is a plus.
+For catfish, fish worms or stink baits in the creeks and river channels if there is any rain runoff (unlikely this week).
+Catfish can also be taken fishing various natural baits in deeper water over main lake flats using trotlines, noodles (jugs), or rod-and-reel.

-The spillway had one gate open 0.25 ft (50 cfs) Tuesday to maintain a minimum flow in the river below.
-Few reports down here.
+The spillway had one gate open 2.0 ft and one gate open 1.0 ft (950 cfs) Tuesday.
+Few reports down here except for catfish on natural baits.
 The old fishing pier is gone and the new one is finished.
 For crappie, fish jigs and/or minnows near the rocks.
 Catfishing is best in holes and eddies on natural bait.
 For White Bass, fish small crankbaits, jigs, or tailspinners in what current there is; below the "waterfall" is usually a good spot.
 Fish for Largemouth or Spotted Bass near the rocks with crankbaits or soft plastics.
-The bad smell in the spillway is hydrogen sulfide (rotten egg gas) that is in solution in deep water where there is no oxygen in the upper lake.
-As deep water is drawn through the dam, the gas comes out of solution in the spillway when the water is re-oxygenated with splashing down the tunnel and rocks.

 All fish captured and kept with dip or landing nets, cast nets, boat mounted scoops, wire baskets, minnow seines, and minnow traps in the spillway areas bordered by rip rap must be immediately placed on ice or in a dry container.
 Game fish caught with these gears must be released.
 This regulation was enacted to reduce the potential of spreading harmful Asian carps to the reservoir or other waters.